College: a time of excitement, growth, and independence.

 With independence comes freedom, and with freedom to fly comes fear to fall.

 I’m six weeks into my first semester of college far away from home – and I love it!
-I love having a solid group of friends who I feel comfortable and safe around.
+I love having a solid group of friends with who I feel comfortable and safe around.
 The fresh start of meeting so many new people is fun and exciting.

-I love learning about things that I have passion for.
+I love learning about things that I have a passion for.
 Walking into the small town just a block from campus and exploring my new home is amazing.
 And I love going on outdoor adventures and immersing myself in beautiful places so new to me.

 I love unraveling more and more of myself that I’d once lost to my eating disorder.

 At the same time, I have to admit that there is an anxiety that lurks in the back of my mind.
-It’s always ready to pull me back to my “middle school-self’s” disordered ways of thinking.
+It’s always ready to pull me back to my “middle school self’s” disordered ways of thinking.

 I have a fear of relapse.
 That’s not to say I’m constantly crushed by worry.
 It’s just a quiet but consistently-present set of thoughts.